EffectOrientedProgramming/book/Chapters/02_Introduction.md

 You’ve probably heard about *Side Effects.*
 A Side Effect happens when you call a function and something changes in your program or in the environment.
 So you don’t just get a result from your function call, you change your surroundings—and this might also affect your function the next time you call it, or even the behavior of the rest of the program.
+Basically, if you have to read the documentation to figure out what happens when you call the function, it's a Side Effect.

-We hope that at this point you are thinking, “Isn’t that what we’ve been talking about?
+We hope you are thinking, “Isn’t that what we’ve been talking about?
 Isn’t that just an Effect?”

 The difference between a Side Effect and an Effect is that a side effect “just happens,” while an Effect is something that can be managed.
 For example, suppose you write to the console using the standard console library provided by your language.